linkedin/openhouse/infra/recipes/terraform/azure/environments/sandbox/README.md

 ### Start spark-shell

-Once the terraform services have started, run `./spark-client.sh`.
-This file pulls the AKS pods, gets the terraform outputs, generates the spark-shell command, and enters the spark shell within the `local.spark-master` container.
-Then, run commands like those found in `SETUP.md` to make requests from the client.
+Once the terraform services have started on AKS, run `./spark-client.sh`.
+This script gets the AKS cluster info such storage account and AKS cluster using terraform.
+And then pulls the details of the services running on AKS such as tables-service  address and port and generates the spark-shell start command.
+Lastly, starts spark shell within the `local.spark-master` container.
+Then, run commands like those found in `SETUP.md` to make requests from the spark client.